 Earn College Credit While In High School

 Oregon Coast Community College provides the opportunity for high school students to earn college credit while still in high school.
 Students, who complete courses taught at their high school by qualified instructors providing the same rigor and content as an on-campus college class, can earn OCCC credit.

 The high school instructor must have the same qualifications that an on-campus faculty member does.
-The course must be provide the same content, course materials and outcomes as a OCCC course.
+The course must provide the same content, course materials and outcomes as an OCCC course.
 When these requirements are met the course is considered "articulated" with an OCCC course and students can earn college credit.

-Students can earn OCCC credit in:
+Students can earn Dual Credit in:

-Before you begin… You must have a personal email address to apply online.
+Before you begin, you must have a personal email address to apply online.